 As a result of social distancing measures, record numbers of people are staying at home during the day.
 And with that, searches for ‘puppies for sale’ have also rocketed, with many people seeing it as the perfect opportunity to introduce a puppy to their home whilst being able to stay with it 24/7 during its early weeks.

 However, it’s not quite that simple, nor is it a decision that should be taken at all lightly.

-The short answer is, no. The process of buying a puppy responsibly requires plenty of travel and human interaction that is prohibited under lockdown.
 We’ve identified the main areas where you would potentially encounter issues when buying a puppy whilst social distancing measures are in place: